django-guardian/django-guardian/README.md

 **See real-world usage**: Check out [Who Uses Guardian](https://django-guardian.readthedocs.io/en/stable/who-uses-guardian/) to see how thousands of projects worldwide use django-guardian in production.

+## Contributing

+Please read [`CONTRIBUTING.md`](./CONTRIBUTING.md) before opening a pull request.
+It documents the repository's issue-first workflow, branch targeting rules, local `uv` setup, required test and lint commands, documentation expectations, and AI/LLM contribution policy.

+If you need to report a security issue, do **not** open a public issue.
+Follow [`SECURITY.md`](./SECURITY.md) and use the repository's [private vulnerability reporting flow](https://github.com/django-guardian/django-guardian/security).

 ## Installation